matter-labs/zksync-web-era-docs/docs/api/js/features.md

 While zkSync is mostly Web3-compatible, it has some differences compared to Ethereum.
 The major of those are:

-- Account abstraction support (accounts might non-ECDSA signatures and also paymaster support is enabled).
+- Account abstraction support (accounts may have near-arbitrary validation logic, and also paymaster support is enabled).
 - Deployment transactions require the contracts' bytecode to be passed in a separate field.
 - The fee system is somewhat different.